My approach is to ...

 As a therapist, I strive to create a space where you feel safe enough to look at the troubling and uncertain things in your life.
 Often we are unaware of how unkind we are being to ourselves, and the extent to which we hurt.
 Sometimes we can blame ourselves for not having it all together and this can create fear around getting to know the hurts and desires underneath our behaviors.
 I hope to facilitate a safe place that allows your inner critic to relax and your deeper sorrows and longings to emerge.

 I have a Master of Arts in Counseling Psychology from The Seattle School and I am a Licensed Mental Health Counselor in the State of Washington (#LH60685657).
 My degree program focused on mental health counseling and psychotherapy for adults, and had a strong emphasis on listening holistically.
 My training is in verbal and nonverbal communication and in coming alongside others with grace and humility.
 As part of my training I completed a one-year internship with Seattle Therapy Alliance where I specialized in women's issues.
 In May of 2015 I completed a one-year certificate program in Clinical Theory and Practice from Wellspring Counseling.
+In addition, I constantly seek new learning opportunities to advance my understanding of mental health issues.
 I received an undergraduate degree in engineering from the University of Washington in 1984.

 Licensed Mental Health Counselor